AndreeaPocol/disparityMapTester/README.md

 Generates a disparity map using [CREStereo](https://openaccess.thecvf.com/content/CVPR2022/papers/Li_Practical_Stereo_Matching_via_Cascaded_Recurrent_Network_With_Adaptive_Correlation_CVPR_2022_paper.pdf).
 Requires CUDA.
 Can be run in Google Colab.
 Go to Edit -> Notebook Settings -> Hardware accelerator and select a GPU.

+Can generate both left and right disparity maps.

+## *Executable:* `igev.ipynb`

+### *Overview:*

+Generates a disparity map using [IGEV-Stereo](https://arxiv.org/pdf/2303.06615.pdf).
+Requires CUDA.
+Can be run in Google Colab.
+Go to Edit -> Notebook Settings -> Hardware accelerator and select a GPU.

+Pre-trained models are avaiable [here]{https://github.com/gangweiX/IGEV}.

+Can generate both left and right disparity maps.

 ## *Executable:* `dlnr.ipynb`

 ### *Overview:*